Irish woman tipped for EU parliament top job

 "She enjoyed the support of 75 percent of members of parliament in 2017 when she stood for the position of [EP] vice-president", a post which she now holds, her office said.

-The speculation arose after Tajani said on Thursday he would leave his EU post to become Italy's next PM if the centre-right coalition led by his party, Forza Italia, wins the Italian election on Sunday.
+Speculation arose after Tajani said on Thursday he would leave his EU job to become Italy's next PM if the centre-right coalition led by his party, Forza Italia, won the Italian election on Sunday.

 If he goes, McGuinness, his 58-year old deputy, would automatically become the interim EP president.